th7as/text-compare/README.md

 ## Settings

-This extension contributes the following setting:
+This extension contributes the following settings:

 * `textCompare.hideCommandsInEditorContextMenu`: If enabled then hides the Text Compare commands in the editor context menu.
+* `textCompare.hideCommandsInExplorerContextMenu`: If enabled then hides the Text Compare commands in the explorer context menu.